What is it?

 Students have a window to apply at the beginning of the first quarter and third quarter.
 A powerschool printout that includes the students name from the previous quarter should be attached to the application.
 Applications are going to be available via paper application at the first meetings of each semester.

-First Semester CJSF Applications Due : Sept.
-13th (8th graders ONLY)
+First Semester CJSF Applications Due : TBA (8th graders ONLY)

-Second Semester CJSF Applications Due: Jan.
-24th (8th graders and 7th graders)
+Second Semester CJSF Applications Due: TBA (8th graders ONLY)